sbgh/dsStack/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
 The setup will install a self signed https (SSL) certificate.
-This will require you to answer some questions during the setup.
-(Your location, email, etc)

 The setup installs pm2 (A utility to start and stop dsStack)